tucah1/ufcstats-data-analysis/README.md

 # ufcstats-data-analysis

-This data analysis is done as a final project for CS498 Computing with data lecture at International University of Sarajevo.
+This data analysis is done as a final project for "CS498 Computing With Data" lecture at International University of Sarajevo.

 ## Data